 - 8.1 An initial Demonstration of Performance (IDP) to establish the instrument's capability is required prior to its use in analyzing client's samples.
 The linearity of calibration range (LCR) and the ability to quantify correctly Quality Control Samples are used to assess performance. - 8.2 A mid-range check standard and a calibration blank is analyzed immediately following daily calibration, after every tenth sample (or more frequently, if required) and at the end of the sample run.
-The acceptable concentrations for the check standard must be within \pm 10% of the actual concentration of the check standard.
+The acceptable concentrations for the check standard must be within $\pm$ 10% of the actual concentration of the check standard.
 If a check standard fails, the samples between the last satisfactory check standard and the unsatisfactory standard are re-analyzed.
 Blank concentration must be less than the reporting level of 0.1 ppm.
 Blanks that do not meet this criterion are reanalyzed. - 8.3 Every tenth sample is duplicated (analyzed from two different tubes) and spiked.
-The accepted values for the relative percent difference (RPD) must fall within ± 10 % and for spike recovery between 90 110%.
-If these do not fall within the accepted ranges, the corresponding analyses are repeated.

-- 8.4 A QC sample with a known concentration and a known range is analyzed at the beginning and at the end of each analytical run.
+The accepted values for the relative percent difference (RPD) must fall within $\pm$ 10 % and for spike recovery between 90 110%.
+If these do not fall within the accepted ranges, the corresponding analyses are repeated. - 8.4 A QC sample with a known concentration and a known range is analyzed at the beginning and at the end of each analytical run.
 Follow the vendor's procedure for preparation of solution.
-QC samples that do not fall within the accepted range are repeated. - 8.5 Samples with a concentration exceeding the calibrated range are diluted manually and reanalyzed. - 8.6 Data acceptance criteria are listed on the data review checklist (page 15) - 8.7 The laboratory annually participates in USGS, Chesapeake Bay Laboratory (CBL), Water Supply (WS) and Water Pollution (WP) proficiency studies. - 8.8 A method detection limit (MDL) study is performed once a year by analyzing seven replicates of the 0.1 ppm standard spread over three analytical runs.
-MDL is calculated as follows: Note: The analyst might save a set of stds from previous run for troubleshooting purposes. - $MDL = (t) \times (S)$ where, t = Student's t value for a 99% confidence level and a standard deviation estimate with n-1 degrees of freedom [t = 3.14 for seven replicates] and S = standard deviation of the replicate analyses.
-Each new analyst also performs an MDL study or when any changes in the analytical procedure or instrument are made. - 8.9 A demonstration of capability study is performed by each analyst performing the test by analyzing four replicates of an external quality control sample during one or two analytical runs. - 8.10 The efficiency of the cadmium column before and after sample run is calculated by running 2.5 ppm NO2-N (6.2.6) and 2.5 ppm NO3-N (6.2.7) standards and using the formula (NO3-N/NO2-N) x 100.
-The accepted range for the cadmium column efficiency is 90-110%.
+QC samples that do not fall within the accepted range are repeated.

+- 8.5 Samples with a concentration exceeding the calibrated range are diluted manually and reanalyzed. - 8.6 Data acceptance criteria are listed on the data review checklist. (page 15) - 8.7 The laboratory annually participates in USGS, Chesapeake Bay Laboratory (CBL), Water Supply (WS) and Water Pollution (WP) proficiency studies. - 8.8 The U.S. EPA MDL procedures (40 CFR Part 136, Appendix B) including the EPA Definition and Procedure for the Determination of the Method Detection Limit, Revision 2 (2016); EPA Methods Update Rule (Final rule August 28, 2017); EPA Method Detection Limit Frequent Questions; and EPA Part 136 Method Update Rule Revisions to Appendix B MDL Procedure as Applied to Drinking Water (October 2017), are used for carrying out the method detection limit studies as calculated annually.
+The acceptance criteria as stated in the CFR document and revision are those used to determine the demonstration of capability and performance of an analytical method, as applicable. - 8.9 A demonstration of capability study is performed by each analyst performing the test by analyzing four replicates of an external quality control sample during one or two analytical runs. - 8.10 The efficiency of the cadmium column before and after sample run is calculated by running 2.5 ppm NO2-N (standard 6.2.6) and 2.5 ppm NO3-N (standard 6.2.7) standards and using the formula (NO3-N/NO2-N) x 100.
+The accepted range for the cadmium column efficiency is 90 110%.
 If the efficiency is out of this range, new standards are prepared and efficiency is re-evaluated.
 If the efficiency is still out of range then the column is replaced.